-Qiyu Zhou, featured in this edition of “Humans of Chess” is leading a new Girls’ Chess Club on Monday nights, starting on January 27 – details here.
+Qiyu Zhou, featured in this edition of “Humans of Chess” is Girls’ Chess Club ran on Monday nights in Toronto, in Winter 2020; see Spring 2021 Live Online options here.
 Spaces in the program are still available.

 “I learned chess in France, just before I turned four years old.
 It happened completely randomly, I was walking down a street to the beach and just happened to see a chess set.
 I was immediately intrigued.
 I joined the local chess club, and I think right from the start the people at the club realized my potential.
 I was winning against 10-year-old boys a month into learning the game!